Scheduled MonumentsEnglandWorld War II bombing decoy control shelter 600m south east of Great Burdon Farm

 What is World War II bombing decoy control shelter 600m south east of Great Burdon Farm?

-The World War II bombing decoy control shelter located 600 metres south east of Great Burdon Farm is a concrete underground structure built during the Second World War as part of Britain's air defence infrastructure.
+This is a World War II bombing decoy control shelter located approximately 600 metres south-east of Great Burdon Farm in Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020759.

 Who is responsible for protecting World War II bombing decoy control shelter 600m south east of Great Burdon Farm?